2022 Chicago White Sox season

 The 2022 Chicago White Sox season was the club's 123rd season in Chicago, their 122nd in the American League and their 32nd at Guaranteed Rate Field.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provided for a 162-game season, with originally canceled games to be made up via doubleheaders.

-The White Sox failed to repeat as division champions and finished in 2nd in the AL Central with a record of .500 at 81–81.
+The White Sox failed to repeat as division champions and finished in second in the American League Central with a record of .500 at 81–81.

 Offseason

 Lockout

 The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.
 The scheduled 162-game regular season was agreed to be played in its entirety, with no games cancelled.
 However, the delayed start to spring training meant that the regular season was postponed from its original March 31 Opening Day to April 7.
 For the White Sox, this meant that six games scheduled between March 31 and April 6 were moved to a later date: a three-game home series with the Minnesota Twins that was rescheduled for October 3 through October 5, and a three-game road series with the Kansas City Royals that was made up on three separate dates (May 17, August 10, and August 22nd).